.

 Step 6: Build a Communication and Training Plan

-A transition will only be successful if staff are prepared and confident.
+A transition will only be successful if LIS staffing is prepared and confident.

 • Communicate early and often.
 Share the rationale for the change and the roadmap ahead.